Bannerghatta National Park: Fauna

 One hundred and one species of birds have been recorded in the park.
 The fauna pose some risk to humans.
 In August 2012, a man was trampled to death by an elephant.
 Occasionally, animals leave the reserve, coming into contact with humans.
 For example, elephants have been sighted on the Bantamweight-Anekal road which passes close to the park.
 In 2007, a leopard and her cubs entered a local school.

 Illegal mining around Bannerghatta national park

 The park is threatened by multiple granite quarries operating around the national park.
 These quarries are located alarmingly close to critical elephant corridors inside the national park such as Kardikal - Madeswara corridor.
 While there is ban on mining and granite quarrying around the national park within a radius of One km from the boundary demarcated as "Safe Zone", quarries operate unabatedly.
 Vehicular movement is also uncontrolled.
 Tremors from the explosives used in the quarry operations are felt across a radius of at least five km adversely affecting elephants and other wild animals.

+In popular culture

+Bannerghatta, a 2021 Malayalam language movie released on Amazon Prime, is based on the Bannerghatta National Park.